LesFerch/RightClickTools/README.md

 Select the action you wish to perform.
 If nothing happens, then the Exe was likely moved after installing.
 In that case, just double-click the Exe to re-install.

+**Note**: Since Right-Click Tools is a .Net application, there can be some delay on first run of some menu items.
+Also Windows Defender (or other AV software) can add delays to intial launches as it scans the components.
+This is particularly noticeable with the **Privileged file manager here** feature.
+That option may fail to start up an elevated Explorer on the first few tries, but it should settle in and start working after a short wait.
+This appears to be less of an issue if you configure this option to use a third-party file manager.

 ## Commands

 ### Cmd Here and PowerShell Here